-It’s not easy to find Japanese food in Budapest that’s comparable to that served in Japan.
-Everyday Japanese dishes like donburi, tonkatsu, curry, and tempura are largely unknown to Hungarians, hence only a few places serve them.
-Sushi and sashimi are more popular, but it’s a challenge to prepare fresh seafood in a landlocked country like Hungary (it also doesn’t help that fish consumption here is the lowest within the EU).
-Nonetheless, the handful of restaurants and tea rooms listed below offer the best and most authentic Japanese dining and drinking experiences in Budapest.
-See the overview section for more details about the Japanese community and food landscape in Budapest.
+It’s not easy to find decent Japanese food in Budapest.
+The Japanese expat community is small, and everyday Japanese dishes like donburi, curry, and karaage are largely unknown to local residents, so few places serve them.
+Sushi and sashimi are more prevalent, but it’s a challenge to prepare fresh seafood in a landlocked country (it also doesn’t help that fish consumption in Hungary is the lowest within the EU).

-For most people in Hungary, sushi is synonymous with Japanese food.
-Komachi, a no-frills Japanese restaurant in the outer part of the Jewish Quarter, is committed to proving otherwise.
-For a Central Europe based restaurant, it serves a refreshingly broad range of everyday Japanese staples.
-Everything from miso-, shio-, and soy-based ramen to curry, tonkatsu, karaage, and donburi.
+For most people in Budapest, sushi is synonymous with Japanese food.
+Komachi, a no-frills Japanese restaurant in the city's old Jewish Quarter, is committed to proving otherwise.
+For a Central Europe-based restaurant, Komachi serves a refreshingly broad range of everyday Japanese dishes.
+Think: ramen (miso, shio, and soy-based), tonkatsu, curry, karaage, and donburi.

-One of Budapest’s best sushi restaurants is buried in the basement of an unremarkable strip mall.
-It doesn’t have a functional facebook page, let alone an instagram handle, and its website looks as if it hasn’t been updated in a decade.
-Perhaps the obscurity of Okuyama no Sushi is itself a marketing tool, and if that’s the case, it works well: after all, who doesn’t like the sense of satisfaction that follows an unexpected discovery?
-To avoid any disappointments, know before you go that Okuyama's interior is puritan at best - this isn't a fancy shmancy sushi restaurant, but it's very good..
+One of Budapest’s best sushi restaurants is buried in the basement of a strip mall, it doesn’t have a functional Facebook page, let alone an Instagram handle, and its website looks like it hasn’t been updated in a decade.
+Perhaps Okuyama no Sushi's obscurity is a marketing tool itself?
+After all, who doesn’t enjoy an unexpected discovery?
+Know before you go that Okuyama's interior is puritan at best - this isn't a fancy shmancy sushi restaurant, but it's very good..

 Thanks to a well-connected Hungarian businessman, Budapest is home to a Nobu, the world’s fanciest chain restaurant.
 Even more impressively, it's the one and only Nobu in Central Europe (the closest one is in Milan).
-The upscale restaurant is located inside the five-star Kempinski hotel in Budapest's downtown.
-Visitors familiar with Nobu restaurants elsewhere in the world should rest assured that, in Budapest too, they will find all of Mr.
+This upscale restaurant is located inside the five-star Kempinski hotel in Budapest's downtown. .

-Budapest has a small supply of Japanese restaurants, and those that exist serve a limited range of Japanese fare (primarily sushi- or ramen-only spots).
+Budapest has only a few good Japanese restaurants, and even those serve a limited range of Japanese fare, primarily sushi and ramen.
 Biwako is a welcome exception.
-It’s advertized as a ramen house, but they make all sorts of everyday Japanese dishes like donburi, okonomiyaki, and takoyaki - to be their strongest suit.
-The restaurant is located across the street from The Japan Foundation in a bare-bones, underground space.
+It’s advertised as a ramen house, but I find their other Japanese dishes - donburi, okonomiyaki, and takoyaki - to be their strongest suit.
+The restaurant is located across the street from The Japan Foundation in a very puritan, subterranean space.

-The few Japanese restaurants that exist in Budapest focus on higher end Japanese fare like sushi, even though local Hungarian tastes and wallets would be more compatible with the simpler Japanese dishes.
-Perhaps this is what Mr. Tomoki and his wife, a young couple from Tokyo, thought when in January 2018 they opened DON DOKO DON, Budapest’s first donburi restaurant.
+Most of Budapest's Japanese restaurants serve higher-end Japanese fare like sushi, even though local Hungarian tastes and wallets are more compatible with the simpler dishes.
+Perhaps this is what Mr. Tomoki and his wife, a young couple from Tokyo, thought when in 2018 they opened DON DOKO DON, Budapest’s first donburi restaurant.
 It's a small, counter-service restaurant with a few tables, and located in the heart of the city near Kálvin Square.